kata-containers/ci/deployment/packet/README.md

 and follow the instructions on the [metrics VMs](https://github.com/kata-containers/ci/tree/master/VMs/metrics#example) page to complete the installation ready to deploy the instance into the CI Jenkins master.

-## Configuring checkmetrics
+## Configuring `checkmetrics`

 A metrics machine must have a valid `checkmetrics` configuration file in `/etc/checkmetrics` in order to verify the metrics CI results.

-To aid setup of this file on the bare metal metrics slaves, the `add_checkmetrics.yaml` ansible script can be used.
-A local checkmetrics toml file must be present in the same directory where you execute the script, with the name form `checkmetrics-json-<uname>.toml`, where `<uname>` is the name of the remote slave, as set in `create_packet.yaml`, and returned by `uname -n` on that slave.
+To aid setup of this file on the bare metal metrics slaves, the `add_checkmetrics.yaml` Ansible script can be used.
+A local `checkmetrics` TOML file must be present in the same` directory where you execute the script, with the name form `checkmetrics-json-<uname>.toml`, where `<uname>` is the name of the remote slave, as set in `create_packet.yaml`, and returned by `uname -n` on that slave.